n2ygk/sdrtrunk-wiki/v0.2.0/APCO25.md

 decoder tab.
 When you select the P25 Decoder from the drop-down list, the modulation selector list will appear.

+## Monitoring a P25 Trunked System ##

+Setup a channel to decode the trunked system's control channel only.
+The decoder will automatically detect when additional traffic channels are allocated for calls and will create temporary decoding channels in the application to process each of these calls.

+You do NOT need to create decoding channel configurations for each of the traffic channel frequencies used by the system because the control channel will tell the sdrtrunk application every thing that it needs to know in order to setup a temporary decoding channel.

+### Traffic Channel Pool ###

+When configuring the P25 control channel decode configuration, use the Traffic Channel Pool setting to set the maximum number of temporary traffic channels that can be running at the same time.
+The sdrtrunk application will create channel configurations up to this maximum number and reuse the channel configurations for subsequent calls.

+The default value of 4 traffic channels in the pool is suitable for a modern powerful processor.
+You may have to reduce this pool size if you are using a lower powered CPU.
+Monitor the computer's CPU and memory consumption and adjust this value as needed.
+Note: you'll have to stop and restart the decoding after you change the traffic channel pool size value and save it.

 ## P25 Decoding Example ##

 The following screenshot shows the application configured to decode one P25